ColorfulCodes/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-...
-This is a Tic Tac Toe game in Python.
+This is a Tic Tac Toe game against an AI in Python.